alptugan/blog-teaching/content/Research/AI GPT Prompts.md

 In the final step, instruct the GPT to polish the response one more time.
 > Now take your previous answer to Level 3.
 Give me the most comprehensive answer.

+## Create Documentation from Uploaded Code
+Create a markdown document detailing this code and how to use it.

 ## Gemini + Notebook LM
 Reference [video](https://www.youtube.com/watch?v=hqBkKMT1IPQ)